 Licensure Information for Dental Students

 Licensure is a multifaceted system and can take time to fully understand.
 The ADA has a map available that provides initial licensure requirements for each state.
 Select a state on the map and find much needed licensure information.

-The information provided here is subject to change and was updated in the fall of 2015.
+The information provided here is subject to change.
 It is essential to read the licensure requirements as published by the state board of dentistry, prior to taking an examination or applying.

 Clinical Testing Agencies

 The four clinical testing agencies are listed below.
 Visit each testing agency website for more information about their clinical examinations.
 Please note: Delaware and New York do not use the services of a clinical testing agency.
 Find out how to pursue licensure in those areas.

 Council of Interstate Testing Agencies (CITA)